lqhuang/typed-settings/docs/why.md

   Each source may override parts of the settings loaded by previous sources.
 - The loaded settings can optionally be post-processed.
 - The loaded and processed values are converted to an instance of your settings class.
-- Alternatively, CLI options are generated for all options and the loaded settings servce as default values.
+- Additionally, CLI options can be generated for all options and the loaded settings serve as default values.
 - The user invokes the CLI and an updated instance of the settings instance is passed to your CLI function.

 ### Settings Layout and Structure

-- Settings are defined as [attrs] classes with type hints and, optionally, validators.
+- Settings are defined as [attrs], [dataclasses], or [Pydantic] classes with type hints and, optionally, validators.

   - Options can be marked/typed as secrets and are hidden when a settings instance is printed.